Friends of Hailey Park

 It is very popular with locals and offers some lovely views up the valley.

 The park contains a large area of sports pitches (e.g. rugby, football, touch rugby, baseball).
-Hailey Park is home to Llandaff North Rugby Club with pitches on the park for matches and training while their clubhouse is in nearby Radyr Road.
-Other facilities include tennis courts, bowling green and playgrounds, and in the future we will have new playground equipment.
+Hailey Park is home to Llandaff North Rugby Club with pitches on the park for matches and training while their clubhouse is in nearby Radyr Road (no. 42, CF14 2FU).

 Picture